JoshuaKimsey/Etherography/README.md

 # Etherography
- A Stenography Visualiser for the Ethereum Network
+ A Steganography Visualiser for the Ethereum Network

  Readme TBD/WIP...